Da Boom

-"Da Boom" is the third and special episode of the second season of the animated comedy series Family Guy and the tenth episode of the series.
+"Da Boom" is the third episode of the second season of the animated comedy series Family Guy and the tenth episode overall of the series.
 It originally aired on Fox in the United States on December 26, 1999.
-The episode features the Griffin family after a nuclear holocaust occurs, due to Y2K on New Year's Eve.
-The family then travels in search of food, and eventually decide to establish a town around a Twinkie factory.
-Peter then takes over the town, establishing himself as mayor, but eventually becomes power hungry, and is overthrown.
+The episode features the Griffin family after a nuclear holocaust occurs due to Y2K on New Year's Eve.
+The family then travels in search of food, and eventually decides to establish a town around a Twinkie factory.
+Peter then takes over the town, establishing himself as mayor, but eventually becomes power hungry and is overthrown.

-The episode was written by Neil Goldman and Garrett Donovan and directed by Bob Jaques.
-The episode featured guest performances by Patrick Duffy, Victoria Principal, Jack Perkins, Will Sasso, and Joey Slotnick along with several recurring voice actors for the series.
+The episode was written by Neil Goldman and Garrett Donovan and directed by Bob Jaques in his only work on the series.
+The episode featured guest performances by Patrick Duffy, Victoria Principal, Jack Perkins, Will Sasso, and Joey Slotnick, along with several recurring voice actors for the series.
 This is the first episode that aired to feature Mila Kunis as the voice of Meg Griffin, following Lacey Chabert's departure from the series.
+However, Chabert does reprise the role of Meg on a few occasions, such as in "flashback" or "time travel" episodes.

 Plot

 On December 31, 1999, Quahog prepares for New Year's Day and the new millennium, and the Griffins have been invited to Quagmire's millennium party.
 At a store, a man wearing a chicken suit asks Peter if he wants a coupon, but Peter refuses, recalling an incident in which he got an expired coupon from Ernie the Giant Chicken, resulting in a destructive fistfight.
 The man then warns Peter that the world will end because of the Y2K problem, so Peter locks himself and the family in their basement in hazmat suits, despite Lois' objections.
 Just after midnight, the Y2K bug hits.
 This causes a worldwide nuclear attack, with vehicles crashing and missiles self-launching, destroying much of the world, and mutating, injuring, or killing most of its inhabitants.
 The Griffins remain safe, though their house has been severely damaged.
 Starving, Peter immediately eats all the dehydrated meals, without adding water.
-Peter recalls that the snack food Twinkies are the only food that can survive a nuclear holocaust, so the family prepares to travel to Natick, Massachusetts, in hopes that the Twinkie factory has survived.
+Peter recalls that the snack food Twinkie is the only food that can survive a nuclear holocaust, so the family prepares to travel to Natick, Massachusetts in hopes that the Twinkie factory has survived.